kedacore/keda-docs/content/docs/2.8/scalers/aws-cloudwatch.md

 - `metricEndTimeOffset` - How long in seconds to offset the **EndTime** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html)).
 Due to the eventual consistency model which is used by Cloudwatch, the latest datapoint one can get from Cloudwatch might not be accurate.
 The `metricEndTimeOffset` config provides a way to skip the most recent datapoint if needed.
 (Default: `0`, Optional)
 - `minMetricValue`- Returned value in case of empty response from cloudwatch.
 (Default: 0, This value can be a float)
 - `targetMetricValue`- Target value for the metric.
 (Default: 0, This value can be a float)
+- `activationTargetMetricValue`- Target value for activating the scaler.
+(Default: `0`, Optional, This value can be a float, [More info about activation](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds))

 ### Authentication Parameters